wreck.api

 - Duplicate elements in

-will only appear once in the result. - Does not wrap the result in a group, which, because alternation has the lowest precedence in regexes, runs the risk of behaving unexpectedly if the result is then combined with further regexes. tl;dr - one of the grouping variants should almost always be preferred.
+reswill only appear once in the result.
+This equality comparison occurs after each re is run through embed-flags. - Does not wrap the result in a group, which, because alternation has the lowest precedence in regexes, runs the risk of behaving unexpectedly if the result is then combined with further regexes. tl;dr - one of the grouping variants should almost always be preferred.

 and'